byzer-org/byzer-doc/byzer-lang/en-us/grammar/macro.md

 select hello from hello_world as output;
 ```

-If you write the complete `load` statement every time, it may be cumbersome.
+If you need to write the complete `load` statement every time, it may be very time-consuming.
 At this point users can encapsulate it into a macro function:

 ```sql
 set loadExcel = '''